 It is also worth noting that since PSO is a stochastic algorithm, its running time varies between runs even on the same data set.
 In rare cases the algorithm may require extremely long running time to converge.
 As a result, the running time has a long tail distribution, and the mean is often much higher than the median.
 Figure 3 shows the distribution of the running time of PSO on (15,4) motifs with a sequence length of 1000.
-In fact, in 80% of cases the motifs can be found in 335 seconds, while in one case the program completes after almost 1900 seconds.
+In fact, in 80% of cases the motifs can be found in 335 s, while in one case the program completes after almost 1900 s.
 A better strategy for detecting local optima may eliminate some of these rare cases and improve the efficiency.

-Next, we compared PSO, Projection and MotifEnumerator, a pattern-driven motif enumeration algorithm [20], on a series of challenge problems with varying motif lengths and number of errors.
+Next, we compared PSO, Projection, GALF-P and MotifEnumerator on a series of challenge problems with varying motif lengths and number of errors.
 Sequences lengths are fixed at 600.
+MotifEnumerator is a pattern-driven motif enumeration algorithm (Sze and Zhao, 2006).
 The program MotifEnumerator was downloaded from the original author's website (http://faculty.cs.tamu.edu/shsze/motifenumerator/).
 Again both PSO-motif and Projection were able to recover the embedded motifs with 100% accuracy.
 As shown in Table 3, although Projection is more efficient than PSO for shorter motifs, its advantage vanishes when motif length increases to about 15, and it is slower than PSO for motifs longer than 17.
-The running time of PSO is almost independent of motif lengths.
+The running time of PSO and GALF-P is almost independent of motif lengths, with the former being relatively faster.
 The running time and space requirement of MotifEnumerator are exponential to l.
 Therefore, for small motif lengths (e.g., l = 11), MotifEnumerator solves the problem very efficiently; however, when l increases to 15, the program aborted with an out of memory exception on our testing computer with 2GB RAM.